Freight & Logistics Glossary

 An Ultimate Consignee is the party that receives the Freight.
 In most cases, the Consignee and the Ultimate Consignee are the same, but they may differ in practice.
 See: Consignee.

-A Unit Load Device (ULD) is a Container designed specifically to load Freight into an aircraft.
+A Unit Load Device (ULD) is a container designed specifically to load freight into an aircraft.

 Unitary Information is the statistical aggregation of shipment data for reporting purposes.